Matrices over a Hilbert space and their low-rank cross approximation: Numerical experiments

-Next, we consider the two-dimensional Stokes equations in $\Omega \subset \Real^2$, which describe the stationary flow of a fluid with dominating viscous forces.
+To validate the ABC algorithm as a non-intrusive ROM method for parametric PDEs, we consider the two-dimensional Stokes equations in $\Omega \subset \Real^2$, which describe the stationary flow of a fluid with dominating viscous forces.
 Let $\Matrix{u} : \Omega \to \Real^2$ be the velocity and $p : \Omega \to \Real$ be the pressure.
 When there are no external forces, the Stokes equations read

 where $\epsilon(\Matrix{u}) = \tfrac{1}{2} \nabla \Matrix{u} + \tfrac{1}{2} (\nabla \Matrix{u})^\trans$ and $\nu$ is the viscosity, which we model as

 making the equations nonlinear and parametric.
 We partition the boundary as $\partial\Omega = \partial\Omega_D \cup \partial\Omega_N$ and impose the following boundary conditions: